As always, with a new year comes new trends in the world of retail and ecommerce.

 This new initiative from Amazon brings the ease and accessibility of ecommerce to brick-and-mortar grocery shopping.
 The Amazon Fresh grocery store offers same-day delivery and pickup, as well as Amazon.com package pickup and returns.
 Amazon also launched the Amazon Dash Cart to help customers skip the checkout line.

-Going into 2021, we can expect to see brands — giant retailers and smaller DTC brands alike — continue to create offline experiences that leverage the technology and convenience of ecommerce.
+Among retail business trends in 2022 we can expect to see brands — giant retailers and smaller DTC brands alike — continue to create offline experiences that leverage the technology and convenience of ecommerce.

 “We’ll continue to see marketplaces and traditional retailers converge.
 It’s happening both ways, where marketplaces like Amazon are moving to forms of traditional retail, and traditional retailers like Albertsons are making the move to marketplaces to stay relevant in the digital economy.”